erykjj/jwlmanager/res/HELP.md

 #####
 ### Export
 ######
-This is most useful for Notes and Annotations, as it exports notes from selected publications to an MS Excel (.xlsx) or a text file which you can edit (add, remove, modify) and later import into your archive (or share with someone else).
+This is to export Notes and Annotations from selected publications to an MS Excel (.xlsx) or a text file which you can edit (add, remove, modify) and later import into your archive (or share with someone else).
 Annotations are language-agnostic - they show up in different language versions of the *same* publication.
-######
 The links to wol.jw.org in the generated MS Excel file are for convenience only; they are not re-imported.
-######
 Exporting of Highlights is also possible - not so much with a view of direct editing, but sharing/merging into another archive.
 #####
 ### Import
 ######